PetrKorab/Arabica/paper.md

 the data.

 It provides standard cleaning operations for lower-casing, punctuation, numbers, and stopword removal.
-It is possible to remove more sets of stop words from ntlk.corpus at once to clean datasets from multilingual regions.
+It allows removing more sets of stopwords from the NLTK corpus at once to clean datasets collected in multilingual regions.

 As an example, the package helps analyze trends in economic research published in the leading economic journals (Econometrica, Journal of Political Economy, American Economic